 This week’s recipe stars one of my all-time favorite Asian ingredients – lemongrass.
 With its slight lemon flavor and floral aroma, lemongrass is widely used across southeast Asia.
 This recipe combines classical Vietnamese ingredients with time-honored Chinese techniques for one delicious dish!

-How did you fare with this week’s recipe?
-Leave your comments below and/or a link to your blog post!
+What did you think of this week’s recipe?
+Leave your thoughts and/or a link to your blog post below.